knative/docs/install/Knative-custom-install.md

 ## Installing Istio

+> Note: [Gloo](https://gloo.solo.io/) now provides an alternative installation option
+> for those wishing to install Knative without Istio.
+Note that Knative-Eventing
+> is not supported by Gloo at this time.
+[Click here](Knative-with-Gloo.md) to follow the
+> Gloo-based install instructions for Knative.

 Knative depends on [Istio](https://istio.io/docs/concepts/what-is-istio/) for traffic routing and ingress.
 You have the option of injecting Istio sidecars and enabling the Istio service mesh, but it's not required for all Knative